Edo1993/vagrant/vagrant-btrfs/README.md

-## btrfs test environment in Vagrant
+## Btrfs test environment in Vagrant

 To launch a VM with 4 attached disks and create a raid5 btrfs on top of them: